Some Voices (film): Music

+Production

+Filming locations include: 306 Uxbridge Road, London (Pete's Cafe), 51 Goldhawk Road, London (Laura's home), Hastings, East Sussex (beach holiday).

 Release

 Some Voices premiered during the Directors' Fortnight at the 2000 Cannes Film Festival.
 It was released in UK theaters on 25 August 2000.

 Critical response

 The film has a rating of 40% based on 5 reviews on review aggregate site Rotten Tomatoes.
 Though the film garnered mixed reviews, praise for the cast was unanimous.
 Mark Wyman of Film Review said the film "showcases some terrific British talent", while Total Film commended Cellan Jones in his ability to "draw intelligent, effective turns from his cast – Daniel Craig and David Morrissey are excellent".
 Time Out wrote "Morrissey skillfully registers abiding filial love tested by simmering exasperation; MacDonald's adept at lippy on top, vulnerable underneath; and Craig's vibrant yet haunted expressiveness tells us everything needful about this doomed sweetheart".

 Critics were divided over the film's visual effects and production design.
 Channel 4, which called the film "one of the best British films of 2000", said the director's vision of west London's "tower blocks, dual-carriageways and crowded streets" captured the central character's disintegrating mental state.
 The film's sound and visuals as Ray stops taking his medication were singled out as "a clever and mammothly effective technique, communicating not just the strangeness of what's happening to Ray, but also the sheer terror of it".

 Conversely, Time Out described these same effects as "over-egging it somewhat", and stated the "whirling camera effects and freaky sound mix" became somewhat tedious.
 William Thomas of Empire compared the film negatively to the stage play, saying the story "probably brought the house down on stage, but on film, it's simply static".
 Total Film agreed, writing, "Perhaps it's the quirky, jerky This Life camerawork or the dim, grainy film stock, but Some Voices never reaches out and grabs the audience, remaining a watch rather than an experience".

-Writing for the Student BMJ, Peter Byrne praised the film for "its avoidance of the standard formulas [about mental illness and schizophrenia].
+Writing for the Student BMJ (a medical journal for students and junior doctors), Peter Byrne praised the film for "its avoidance of the standard formulas [about mental illness and schizophrenia].
 Gone are the psycho-killer, pathetic, or 'crazy funny guy' stereotypes...
-There is no blaming, no mental illness as metaphor, no psychiatry bashing, and — although a romance lies at its core — there is none of the usual message that 'love is better than tablets'".
+There is no blaming, no mental illness as metaphor, no psychiatry bashing, and – although a romance lies at its core – there is none of the usual message that 'love is better than tablets'".
 Byrne further stated that in Some Voices, "the schizophrenic is not demonised as a potential criminal or as a care-in-the-community basket-case", and "Ray's essential humanity is transcribed with sympathy and warmth, and so is the patience and perseverance of Pete, who must shoulder most of the burden of schizophrenia's terrible mystery".